-These aromatic, sulfur-containing vegetables are rich in anti-inflammatory, anti-viral, anti-bacterial and anti-fungal properties that help us reduce pain, boost immunity, support heart health and detoxify our bodies.
+These aromatic, sulfur-containing vegetables are rich in anti-inflammatory, anti-viral, anti-bacterial, and anti-fungal properties that help us reduce pain, boost immunity, support heart health, and detoxify our bodies.
 Onions and garlic are the base of many nutritious recipes and can even be used to make tinctures and home remedies like fire cider.

-Beans are a cost-saving vegetarian or vegan replacement for meat in recipes such as chili, pasta, burgers, shepherd’s pie or veggie meatloaf.
-They can even be used in some creative ways, like in smoothies or baked goods!
+Beans are a cost-saving vegetarian or vegan replacement for meat in recipes such as chili, pasta, burgers, shepherd’s pie, or veggie meatloaf.
+They can even be used in some creative ways like in smoothies or baked goods!

 It’s not just bird food anymore!
 Like other gluten-free grains, millet is a good source of B vitamins and fibre, plus it contains a payload of antioxidants and magnesium for muscle and nerve health.

-Seeds: Sunflower, Sesame and Pumpkin
+Seeds: Sunflower, Sesame, and Pumpkin

 Seeds are an inexpensive alternative compared to nuts and are high in protein and fibre, and they’re a great option for those with nut allergies – you can easily swap seeds or seed butter for nuts.

 Sesame seeds contain a number of minerals that are important for bone health such as calcium, magnesium and zinc, plus they are high in energy-boosting iron.
-When ground into a paste, you’ll end up with one of our favourite seed butters: tahini, which is perfect in sauces, smoothies and hummus/dips.
+When ground into a paste, you’ll end up with one of our favourite seed butters – tahini, which is perfect in sauces, smoothies and hummus/dips.

-Carrots contain a collection of beneficial nutrients such as fibre, the antioxidant Vitamin C, B vitamins for energy and supporting stress, as well as carotenoids our bodies transform to Vitamin A for immunity, vision, cell growth and combatting inflammation.
-They are sweet, delicious and versatile – carrots work in most contexts, from energy bites to smoothies to condiments to soups.
+Carrots contain a collection of beneficial nutrients such as fibre, the antioxidant Vitamin C, B vitamins for energy and supporting stress, as well as carotenoids our bodies transform to Vitamin A for immunity, vision, cell growth, and combatting inflammation.
+They are sweet, delicious, and versatile – carrots work in most contexts, from energy bites to smoothies to condiments to soups.
 Don’t forget you can pickle them, and use the tops to make pesto.

 Apples are easy to find in most grocery stores at a decent price and are rich in antioxidants, fibre for good digestion and blood sugar balance, and compounds that benefit our hearts.
-Apples are a wonderful kitchen staple to eat on their own, with breakfast foods like oatmeal, make into snacks like apple chips or fruit leather, or used for baked goods or side dishes.
+Apples are a wonderful kitchen staple to eat on their own, with breakfast foods like oatmeal, to make into snacks like apple chips or fruit leather, or used for baked goods or side dishes.

-Apples are very cost-effective when purchased in bulk, and if you have extras they can be cooked down into applesauce and then frozen for baking or snacks.
+Apples are very cost-effective when purchased in bulk, and if you have extras, they can be cooked down into applesauce and then frozen for baking or snacks.

 Greens (not in clamshell packaging!)

-Dark leafy greens contain a massive amount of nutrients including antioxidants, healthy fats, fibre, anti-cancer compounds, amino acids, anti-inflammatory phytochemicals, blood-building minerals and an array of vitamins and minerals.
+Dark leafy greens contain a massive amount of nutrients including antioxidants, healthy fats, fibre, anti-cancer compounds, amino acids, anti-inflammatory phytochemicals, blood-building minerals, and an array of vitamins and minerals.
 You can read all about dark leafy greens and how to use them here.
 Purchasing greens in clamshells are typically expensive, not to mention the amount of plastic waste they create.
 Opt for bunches of greens in the produce section and learn how to store them properly so they last.

 Eggs are easy to cook with and can be eaten on their own as a snack or as part of a larger meal, and they are very satisfying.

-Animal products can be expensive, especially if you are buying high-quality meats that are organic, grass-fed and hormone-free.
+Animal products can be expensive, especially if you are buying high-quality meats that are organic, grass-fed, and hormone-free.
 However, chicken can be more cost-effective if you buy a whole chicken rather than choosing pricier cuts like chicken breast.
 You can break a whole chicken down into pieces yourself, or if you aren’t interested in that, it’s simple to roast a whole chicken – there’s a lot you can do with leftovers, and then you can toss the carcass into a pot, slow cooker or pressure cooker to make a nourishing bone broth.